 8. When establishing data mining goals, the accuracy expected from the results also influences the:

 9. When processing data, what factor can lead to errors in data?

 Changing services providers

 10. Formal evaluation could include testing the predictive capabilities of the models on observed data to see how effective and efficient the algorithms have been in reproducing data.”
 This is known as:

-I hope this article would be useful for you to find all the “Cognitive Class Answers: Introduction to Data Science Quiz Answers“.
-If this article helped you to learn something new for free then share it on social media and let others know about this and check out the other free courses that we have shared here.
+I hope this article would be helpful for you to find all the “Cognitive Class Answers: Introduction to Data Science Quiz Answers.”
+If this article helped you learn something new for free, then share it on social media, let others know about this, and check out the other free courses we have shared here.